grokkingnix/bourne-to-blog/README.md

 ## Requirements

 - A Bash CLI environment (Not yet tested on other shell environments but I believe it should work as well)
-- The [discount](https://github.com/nueh/discount) markdown to html convertion tool
+- The [discount](https://github.com/nueh/discount) markdown to html conversion tool
-- An existing STFP capable public webserver
+- An existing STFP capable public web server

 ## Installation